ajgrowney/march-madness-ml/README.md

 # 2020 March Madness Bracket Predictor

-## Objectives
+## Objectives by Phase
-1. Data driven prediction with confidence of who will win any given basketball game
+1. Data driven prediction with confidence of who will win any NCAA tournament games based on Regular Season Stats

-## Data
+## Data Classes
 Each team has
 1. Name
 2. ID